Deleclipse/deleclipse.github.io/README.md

 This will download an UploadedFileName_Edited.sav file in you default download location.

-Copy and paste this _Edited.sav file into you Save Games Location (see above).
+Copy and paste this _Edited.sav file into you Save Games location (see above).

 ---